WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/decentralised-attestations-storage-network-challenges.md

 storing them.
 We are using IPFS for our current implementation but providing layers of validation and replication highlights the need for storage network that can provide these features in a generic manner such that various Dapps can use the same network.
-In this document motivate the need for such a network by highlighting the challenges we are facing while implementing such a storage on top of IPFS.
+In this document we motivate the need for such a network by highlighting the challenges we are facing during our implementation effort.

 ## Introduction